 - Who you can talk to about the confidential issues;

 - If there are any time limits on the confidentiality;

 - How you can talk about your role in future interviews.
 You may also be asked to warrant that you have not been offered or do not expect to be offered another job before entering into the settlement agreement.

 In return for any agreed payment, your employer may ask you to agree to give up all possible future claims you may have against the company.
 The following categories of claim are excluded from this, and you cannot agree to give up these future claims:

-- Claims in respect of unknown personal injuries (these may not surface until some time after the Settlement Agreement has been signed).
-This differs from personal injuries known at the time of the Settlement Agreement or related to a discrimination claim, which an employer will likely seek to exclude.
-Working Families cannot give advice about personal injury claims.
+- Claims in respect of unknown personal injuries (these may not surface until some time after the agreement has been signed).
+This differs from personal injuries known at the time of the agreement or related to a discrimination claim, which an employer will likely seek to exclude.

 - Claims in respect of accrued pension rights (again, a claim may not surface for some time).